 Following the Silla dynasty came the Koryo dynasty (935 AD – 1352 AD) from which Korea takes its name.
 Martial arts practice, known as Subak Do, became popular as an organized sport with detailed rules.
 The royal family sponsored competitions and demonstrations, and martial arts became deeply rooted in Korean culture.

-Are you located in the Eden Prairie, MN area?
+Are you located in the Eden Prairie or Shakopee, MN area?

 Register for our TRIAL PROGRAM which includes classes and a uniform.